Dasan and Vijayan: Nadodikkattu

 In the film directed by Sathyan Anthikad, Dasan and Vijayan are two unemployed youth struggling to make two ends meet.
 Upon release, the film was widely acclaimed and was a commercial success.
 M. G. Soman appears as himself, although he appears in a character role as the Police Commissioner in Akkare Akkare Akkare.

 Pattanapravesham

 After the events of Nadodikkattu, Dasan and Vijayan, who are now police officers, are enlisted to investigate a homicide in Kerala.
 Being clueless in this new profession, they become involved with a gang of drug traffickers.
 A new threat follows them when Anandan Nambiar escapes from jail.
 Pattanapravesham, also directed by Anthikad, was a critical and commercial success.

 Akkare Akkare Akkare

 The film sees Dasan and Vijayan investigating the theft and subsequent smuggling of a gold crown.
 This film was directed by Priyadarshan and is set almost entirely in the United States.
 Principal photography took place around Houston and Los Angeles.
 M. G. Soman, Mukesh, Maniyanpilla Raju, Parvathy, Nedumudi Venu, Sukumari, Jagadish, and K. P. A. C. Lalitha appeared as accompanying characters.
 Earning praise for its use of slapstick humour and dialogue, this film performed well at the box office too.

-Possible return

-In 2016, Vineeth Sreenivasan said, he is interested in bringing back the duo in his directorial and is looking for story ideas.